Chicago Federal Defense

 - We take a unique team approach that brings the full weight of our firm’s intellectual capital and legal resources to bear.

 - Our attorneys are experienced in complex federal matters, and we have a significant record of securing favorable outcomes prior to trial.

 - Our firm’s practice is devoted to federal defense.
 Unlike attorneys in other firms, the attorneys on our criminal defense team do not split their time between federal and state cases.

 - We will never recommend a bad deal.
 We are experienced in what is a just result in your case; and if we cannot convince the prosecutors or the judge to dismiss your charges, we will only recommend a plea deal if it represents a better alternative than going to trial.

 Contact our Skilled Federal Criminal Defense Team in Chicago for a Complimentary Case Assessment

-If you need a federal criminal defense attorney in Chicago, we encourage you to schedule a complimentary case assessment at Oberheiden, P.C. immediately.
+If you need a federal criminal defense attorney in Chicago, Illinois, we encourage you to schedule a complimentary case assessment at Oberheiden, P.C. immediately.
 You do not have time to waste, and we are prepared to take action as soon as you decide to engage our services.